Project management statistics for 2023

 By doing this, organizations lose roughly 11.4% of all resources.

-Not surprising, given how statistics show that undervaluing project management results in a 50% project failure rate.
+This is not surprising, given how statistics show that undervaluing project management results in a 50% project failure rate.
 And, 58% of organizations openly admit to not understanding the value of project management.

 On top of this, despite more work being done in projects, there simply isn’t a large enough supply of trained project managers to meet this demand.